nunores/Seat-Management-Service/README.md

 **Preconditions and Postconditions:** To be redirected to the register page, the atendee must be logged out and in the initial screen (login) and click the phrase 'Register Here' bellow the button 'Log in'.
 After the atendee registers, the login is automatically done. <br>
 **Normal Flow:**<br>
 1. If the atendee doesn't have an account, they may press the 'Register' button.
-2. A page will appear where the atendee inserts his account information.
+2. A page will appear where the atendee inserts his account's information.
 3. The atendee presses the button 'Register'.
 4. The app redirects the atendee to their new account, and opens the folder 'All Conferences', where all events are shown.
+**Alternative Flows and Exceptions:**<br>
+1. If the atendee doesn't have an account, they may press the 'Register' button.
+2. A page will appear where the atendee inserts his account's information.
+3. The atendee presses the button 'Register'.
+4. If a field does not have any information, or if the password and confirm password are not the same, a message of error appears on the screen.
+5. The user may press the button 'Ok' and return to the register screen.
 </p>

 <p>